NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <code>module spider samtools</code>

-For our purposes any recent version will suffice, so enter <code>module load samtools</code> to load samtools.
+For our purposes any recent version will suffice, so enter <code>module load samtools</code> to load the default version of samtools.
 Then to view the BAM header, enter:

 <code>samtools view -H reads.bam | more</code>